April 2024

 java.lang.IllegalArgumentException: Comparison method violates its general contract!

-It turns out this exception is raised by Array.sort when it spots that the comparison function used by the sorter returns inconsistent results.
+It turns out this exception is raised by the standard LibGDX method Array.sort when it spots that the comparison function used by the sorter returns inconsistent results.
 For example, if compare(A,B) returns -1, compare(B,C) returns -1, but compare(A, C) returns 1 which is logically impossible: if A < B and B < C it follows that A < C. This was a head scratcher because I am was not sorting anything in my code.

 In the end it boiled down to the sorting of renderables before they are rendered by SceneManager or by ModelBatch.
 When you call ModelBatch#end() it will sort all the renderables it has accumulated to place the opaque renderables front to back and the blended renderables back to front (and in front of the opaque renderables).
-The idea of sorting the opaque renderables from close by to far away is that the closer renderables may obscure the further ones, so a simple depth rejection will prevent the further ones to be rendered unnecessarily.
+The idea of sorting the opaque renderables from close by to far away is that the closer renderables may obscure the further ones, so a simple depth rejection will prevent the further ones to be rendered unnecessarily (we reduce overdraw).
 This could speed up the rendering.

 To do this, the compare method looks at the distance of the two renderables to the camera to work out which is closer.
 The dst2() method is used to get the square of the distance from the camera to the renderable.
 Using dst2() instead of dst() is a classic (perhaps outdated) optimization to avoid a square root operation.
 Then the square distances are multiplied by 1000 and converted to integers, to allow a precision of 0.001 but avoiding floating point comparison issues.
 Then these integers are subtracted and the result is truncated to -1, 0 or 1.